apiato/documentation/versioned_docs/version-12.x/architecture-concepts/porto.md

 that offers developers a comprehensive set of guidelines, principles, and patterns to organize their code in a highly maintainable and reusable way.
 The primary goal of Porto is to help developers create software that is scalable, flexible, and easy to maintain over time.
+[Read more](https://mahmoudz.github.io/Porto/docs/Intro).

 ## Layers